The following resources are available from AKTI:

 Knives and Encounters with Law Enforcement

-If the Police Stop You With a Knife
+If the Police Stop You When You Have a Knife

 - Remain calm and polite.

-If the Police Arrest You With a Knife
+If the Police Arrest You When You Have a Knife

 - Do not talk to anyone else in the jail or any law enforcement officers about your case.

 - The Police by law must take you immediately before a Magistrate or Judge for the setting of a bail.
 If they delay unnecessarily, this may be an issue that your attorney may raise prior to trial.
 You may want to politely ask- “Don’t you have to take me immediately before a Magistrate or Judge for the setting of a bail?”

 - At the first opportunity, make written notes of every event and words that were used.
 Contact any potential witnesses, to make then available for your legal team, but do not tell them what to say.